Skip to main content

 Gasket failure and water intrusion — The neoprene or silicone gasket between the lens and the fixture body compresses over time.
 Water entry is often detected by a tripped GFCI or by visible moisture inside the lens.
 Gasket replacement is typically a low-cost repair if caught before corrosion reaches the socket or LED module.

 LED driver board failure — LED pool lights contain an internal driver that converts line voltage to the low-voltage DC required by the LED array.
 Driver failures present as complete outage or intermittent flickering.
-Drivers are manufacturer-specific; sourcing a listed replacement is essential.
+Drivers are manufacturer-specific; sourcing a verified replacement is essential.
 This failure mode is distinct from led pool light conversion services, which involves replacing an older halogen fixture entirely.

 Niche corrosion or cracking — The light niche (the housing embedded in the pool shell) can crack in concrete pools due to freeze-thaw cycling or bond beam movement.
 Niche repair or replacement is a structural intervention covered under pool light niche and housing services.